-From the beginning, we have wanted to explore how we could make College Bank a place where people from all generations want to live and are proud to call home.
-We want to make sure that all our homes have the level of investment they need to keep them safe and decent for the long term.
-We are keen to invest to provide a good mix of different types of housing to suit people at all stages of their life.
+From the beginning, we have explored how we could make College Bank a place where people from all generations want to live and are proud to call home.
+We need to make sure that all our homes are kept safe and decent for the long term and sometimes this means difficult decisions about our investment.
+As we have continued to carry out work on the blocks in College Bank it is clear that the investment needs of the blocks is very high.
+This issue has affected high rise of blocks of similar age and construction across many areas of the country.
+We want to make sure that our investment is best used to provide a good mix of different types of housing to suit people at all stages of their life.

-New development could replace demolished blocks, and we would look to make improvements for pedestrians at St Mary’s Gate; introduce more open and shared spaces; improve parking for residents and improve connections in to the town centre, making it easier to access the new shops and facilities there.
+We do not yet have detailed plans for replacement homes at College Bank but we do know there is scope for around 160 – 650 new homes on the site of the blocks where we have issued demolition notices, depending on the density of new homes built.
+We would also look to make improvements for pedestrians at St Mary’s Gate; introduce more open and shared spaces; improve parking for residents and improve connections into the town centre, making it easier to access the new shops and facilities there.

 We still have a long way to go to develop the detail of the proposals for College Bank and we will do this together with the community.